reactive/data-client/docs/core/api/Manager.md

 ## Control flow

-Managers live in the CacheProvider centralized store.
+Managers live in the DataProvider centralized store.
 They orchestrate complex control flows by interfacing via intercepting and dispatching actions, as well as reading the internal state.

 <ThemedImage